mariajvieira/feup-fsi/CTF8.md

 We discovered that the website has the wordpress version 6.7.1.

-After that, we did some research to find anyy vulnerabilities in that version.
+After that, we did some research to find any vulnerabilities in that version and found ```CVE-2023-4239```.